 In Spring of Year 2, the student's committee will convene to assess progress toward degree.
-The committee will consider: 1) course grades, 2) performance on the Qualifying Exam, and, 3) research.
+The committee will consider: 1) course grades, 2) performance on the Qualifying Exams and in remedial classes (if any), and, 3) research.
 By this time, it is expected that the student will have:

-- maintained a GPA of at least 3.0 in coursework with passing grades (B-) in any core graduate courses that have been taken. - passed all Qualifying Exam subject areas (via the exam or through remediation).
+- maintained a GPA of at least 3.0 in coursework, graduate or undergraduate, with passing grades (B-) in any core graduate courses that have been taken. - passed all Qualifying Exam subject areas (via the exam or through remedial courses).
 If the student has not passed all Qualifying Exam subject areas, remediation in those areas becomes mandatory. - made a satisfactory start in research.